JaiBarlow/My-App/README.md

 I hope that is ok.

-Once you have pulled this to your computer cd into the project and run an npm build to install the nodes, for some reason I coudn't get it to compile my used packages, my computer needs to be replaced, it has issues =[
+Once you have pulled this to your computer cd into the project and run an npm install to install the nodes, for some reason I coudn't get it to compile my used packages, my computer needs to be replaced, it has issues =[